carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 test by having your neighbor install your package.

-Since they're nonsene, we should uninstall once we're done with `pip uninstall`
+Since they're not actually a packaged with functionality, we should uninstall once we're done with `pip uninstall`

 {% include links.md %}